GOMC-WSU/Manual/src/input_file.rst

   For Gibbs and Grand Canonical (GC) ensemble runs only: Fractional percentage at which molecule swap move will occur using coupled-decoupled configurational-bias.

   - Value 1: Double - % Molecule swaps

+``TargetedSwapFreq``
+  For Gibbs and Grand Canonical (GC) ensemble runs only: Fractional percentage at which targeted molecule swap move will occur using coupled-decoupled configurational-bias in the sub-volumes specified.

+  - Value 1: Double - % Molecule targeted swaps

 ``VolFreq``
   For isobaric-isothermal ensemble and Gibbs ensemble runs only: Fractional percentage at which molecule will be removed from one box and inserted into the other box using configurational bias algorithm.